MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 >
 > We are providing information about how this feature will work in the FUTURE, so that you are able to plan for this change and modify the Teams policy settings in advance.
 >
-> The CMD to preemptively change the MeetingExpirationDays setting in Teams is not yet available.
-It will be available for all tenants to set by September 1, before the expiration feature is enabled.
+> The CMD to preemptively change the MeetingExpirationDays setting in Teams is not yet available to be set.
+We will publish an updated message center post when the setting is available for modification.
 >
 > You can use PowerShell to modify “MeetingRecordingExpirationDays.”
 This can be done after September 1, once the setting is present in PowerShell, even though the feature is not yet enabled.
 An example command is: "Set-CsTeamsMeetingPolicy -Identity Global -MeetingRecordingExpirationDays 50.”
 >